Founding Partner / Head of Sales

 Award Winning Writer/Producer/Director

 Marc Clebanoff, a graduate of the USC School of Cinema/Television, began his career at 20th Century Fox Television before moving onto a feature development position at USA Films (now Focus Features) under the award winning director of Nurse Betty and Lakeview Terrace Neil Labute.
-In 1999 Clebanoff established his own company, Marathon Films, in which he developed several feature projects with Hollywood bad-boy actor Michael Madsen.
-In 2004 Clebanoff renamed his company Odyssey Motion Pictures to make his feature directorial debut with Unspoken - a dark drama starring Justin Allen and William Sadler, which earned Best Screenplay and Best Feature Film nominations at various festivals throughout 2006.
-Also in 2006, Clebanoff wrote, produced and co-directed the award-winning dark comedy feature The Pink Conspiracy, which was released theatrically in select cities in September of 2008 before being released worldwide on DVD.
+In 2004 Clebanoff founded Odyssey Motion Pictures to make his feature directorial debut with Unspoken.
+In 2006, Clebanoff co-wrote, produced and co-directed the award-winning dark comedy feature The Pink Conspiracy, which was released theatrically in select cities in September of 2008 before being released worldwide.

 Clebanoff spent two years (2006-2008) consulting for Quentin Tarantino’s indie motorcycle flick Hell Ride, which premiered at Sundance in 2008.
-In 2008 Clebanoff wrote and directed Break, a star-studded, 5 time award-winning crime-drama/action film, which was released theatrically in select cities in May & June of 2009 and was released worldwide on DVD in July of 2009.
-Break also featured one of the final and most memorable performances of acting icon David Carradine and was rehashed as an award-winning web series for Sony & Microsoft in 2011.
+In 2008 Clebanoff wrote and directed Break, a multiple award-winning crime-drama, which was released theatrically in select cities in Spring of 2009 and featured one of the final performances of acting icon David Carradine.
+Break was rehashed as an award-winning web series for Sony & Microsoft in 2011.
 In 2011 Clebanoff released the family comedy feature film Gerald, starring Louis Mandylor & Mickey Rooney, which garnered him his first Best Director award.
-Additionally Clebanoff produced Pound of Flesh, starring Malcolm McDowell, which had its Showtime cable premiere in October of 2011.
-Also in 2011, Clebanoff produced the TV presentation Elwood, created by Louis Mandylor and Executive Produced and starring Ron Perlman.
-In 2012 Clebanoff directed two more feature films: The Darkness Descending, an underground action drama starring Danny Trejo, and The Mourning, a supernatural thriller starring Louis Mandylor & Dominique Swain.
-In 2017 Clebanoff is producing the 1970's period drama Asbury Park, which he also co-wrote.
+Additionally Clebanoff produced Pound of Flesh, starring Malcolm McDowell, which had its Showtime cable premiere in Fall of 2011.
+Also in 2011, Clebanoff produced the TV pilot Elwood starring Ron Perlman, Laura Harring & Michael Rooker.
+In 2012 Clebanoff directed two more feature films: Darkness Descends, an underground action drama starring Danny Trejo, and The Mourning, a supernatural thriller starring Louis Mandylor & Dominique Swain.
+In 2018 Clebanoff produced Sargasso starring Jeremy Sumpter & Oscar Nominee Tom Berenger.
+Clebanoff also spent three years consulting for Activision-Blizzard, working on AAA game titles such as Call of Duty, Guitar Hero and Destiny.

-Clebanoff holds a 2nd degree black belt in traditional Korean martial arts and is an avid distance runner and accomplished marathoner.
+Clebanoff holds a 2nd degree black belt in traditional Korean martial arts and is an avid distance runner.
 He is also the grandson of world-renowned musician and composer, Herman Clebanoff.

 Partner / Producer